csmertx/csmertx.github.io/content/About/csmertx.md

 - ```NeuroTribes```, by Steve Silberman

-    > *"The Legacy of Autism and the Future of Neurodiversity"*
+    > *The Legacy of Autism and the Future of Neurodiversity*

 - ```Improve Your Social Skills```, by Daniel Wendler